insure logo

 • Off-grid home insurance is generally the same as traditional home insurance, although additional endorsements may be required at an additional cost.

-• A growing number of home insurance companies offer discounts for green and off-grid home insurance.
+• A growing number of home insurance companies offer discounts for green home using things like solar panels.

 What is off-grid home insurance?